transcriptaze/vpd/GUIDE.md

 _Command options:_
 ```
-id     Identifier of the output to delete (the identifier is the automatically generated ID assigned to the input)
+id     Identifier of the output to delete (the identifier is the automatically generated ID assigned
+       to the output)
-name   Name of input.
+name   Name of output.
 ```

 _Notes:_